 Android phones with free memory space are faster.
 If your phone is slow, it may be due to your data.
 Therefore, you can move files to an SD card to free up the Android device memory and speed it up.
-Coolmuster Android Assistant is an efficient transfer tool to transfer your files.
+Coolmuster Android Assistant (Windows/Mac) is an efficient transfer tool to transfer your files.

 With it, you can move all the files you want from Android to an SD card with original quality.
 Also, you can back up Android data to a computer in 1 click, and restore the files whenever you want.
 This software supports various files, like contacts, photos, videos, music, apps, and the like.

 * Easily back up and restore Android data.

 * Flexibly import/export files between your Android device and computer.

 * Manage your Android files on a computer, like editing contacts, reply to text messages, etc.

 * Take screenshots of your Android screen and save them to a computer directly.